jmalicki/hoi4-build-solver/docs/DESIGN_PROGRESS_METRICS_CALLBACK.md

 # Progress and Metrics Callback Design

-Goal: Replace internal string printing with a callback-based progress reporting API usable by both Python (CLI) and WebAssembly (Web UI).
+Goal: Replace internal string printing with a callback-based progress reporting API.
+It should be usable by both Python (CLI) and WebAssembly (Web UI).
 The core remains free of UI/IO concerns.

 ## Summary

 - Introduce a lightweight, read-only `ProgressSnapshot` struct in Rust capturing the same variables we currently print.
 - Core solver accepts an optional progress callback.
   When provided, it is invoked at a configurable cadence (replacing `verbose`/`print_every`).
 - Front-ends (Python CLI, Web UI) decide how to display/log (strings, tables, charts) based on the snapshot.
 - No string formatting in the core; only data.

 ## Data Model